 Harnessing the ‘Outlander Effect’

-A key dynamic is the relationship between TV media and social media.
+A key dynamic is the relationship between TV media and social media, providing the context for tapping into global markets.

 For example VisitScotland in particular focuses on the TV hit Outlander, and how the huge viewer popularity is translating into tourism traffic, describing it as the new ‘Braveheart of tourism‘.
 They have even packaged an ‘experience’ tour around this theme.